← Back to Blog

 If a supplier declines to negotiate, ask why.
 Sometimes it's a hard no due to thin margins.
 Other times, they're testing whether you'll push back.
 Respond with: "I understand your margins are tight.
 Would you be open to revisiting this if we increase our commitment to X units or adjust payment terms?"
 This keeps the conversation open.

-GM Supplier Discount Tactics for Small to Mid-Size Shopify Stores
+Supplier Discount Tactics for Small to Mid-Size Shopify Stores

 You don't need GM's purchasing volume to benefit from supplier discount principles.
 Merchants doing $75,000 to $500,000 in annual revenue can still negotiate meaningful savings by focusing on the right levers.